Latest Vaccine News and Resources

 - Take steps to prevent the spread of COVID-19

-The vaccine is in limited supply at first and won’t be widely available until next year.
-Until there is enough vaccine for everyone, it’s crucial for you to continue to take these steps that we can do now to prevent the spread of COVID-19:
+If you are not fully vaccinated, it’s crucial for you to continue to take these steps that we can do now to prevent the spread of COVID-19:

 - Wear a mask to protect yourself and others